anonym0us3/weeklywear/README.md

 ![PRESENTATION](http://i.imgur.com/IDfbpx2.png)

 # weeklywear: An App for the Indecisive
 weeklywear allows users to upload photos of their t-shirts for other users to vote on.
-Users can vote once per day (Feature Coming Soon!) for each user who has uploaded tees.
+Users can vote once per day [Feature Coming Soon!] for each user who has uploaded tees.
 Every Sunday, weeklywear sends out an email [Feature Coming Soon!] to each user who uploaded shirts which received votes, of which tee had the most vosts for that week.
-That tshirt is removed from circulation (Feature Coming Soon!) for the following week and the user is then required (honesty-pending) to wear the winning design the following day.
+That tshirt is removed from circulation [Feature Coming Soon!] for the following week and the user "should" then (honesty-pending) wear the winning design the following day.

 ## Contents
 * **[Getting Started](#getting-started):** How to work with the code?